Matteias Collet

 Conceptual overview

-There are multiple sites which have a standard internet router, possibly behind CG-NAT.
-On each site there are servers which get their LAN IP address via DHCP as usual (it does not matter whether its IPv4, IPv6 or both).
+There are multiple sites which have a standard ISP internet router, possibly behind CG-NAT.
+On each site there are nodes on a single link.

 Physical Networks